jforget/raku-Hamilton2/doc/Hamilton.en.md

 With the method I used to  initialise the longitudes and latitudes for the departements,  a department  could not be  represented by  a point outside the  geographical limits of  the department.
-Even with  a very long dent, I would have chosen a point within the department.
+Even with  a very deep dent, I would have chosen a point within the department.
 But if a region  had a  dent similar  in proportions  to Cantal's  or Moselle's dent, the average longitude and the average latitude could have placed the centre  of the  region inside  the dent  and outside  the region's